 The rural economy is almost entirely dependent on subsistence farming which accounts for about 75% of the county’s entire agricultural output.
 Most of these rural farmers depend entirely on rain with very little irrigation or modern animal husbandry taking place.
 In recent years, erratic weather patterns and the effects of climate change have wreaked such a havoc on the lives of Kenya’s poor in the rural areas.

-4. The AIDS Pandemic Has Driven Even More Kenyans to Poverty
+4. The HIV/AIDS Pandemic Has Driven Even More Kenyans to Poverty

-5. Explosive Population Growth Has Starined Infrastructure and Services and Driven More Kenyans to Poverty
+5. Explosive Population Growth Has Strained Infrastructure and Services, Driving More Kenyans to Poverty

 Kenya has one of the highest population growth rates in the world.
 This puts enormous pressure on infrastructure and resources as everyone seeks to eke out a living.